Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Chaotic attractors with zero second Lyapunov exponent

-Figure~\ref{ris:Fig19} shows a pair of ($A,C$)-parameter diagrams for map \eqref{eq:Henon3DMap} with $B=0.5$.
-A panel (a) is the enlarged fragment of the right-bottom part of the Lyapunov diagram presented in Fig.~\ref{ris:Fig10}c, and a panel (b) is the corresponding part of a distance diagram depicting the distance between an attractor and the fixed point $O_+$.
-For the Lyapunov diagram we use the same color coding as in Sec.~\ref{sec:MiraMapBiff} complementing it with gray color corresponding to chaotic attractors with close to zero second Lyapunov exponent ($|\lambda_2| < 0.003$).
-Black color in the distance diagram corresponds to a small distance between the attractor and $O_+$ (the distance less than 0.001), see the legend to the right of the panel (b).
-The top-right region in Figs.~\ref{ris:Fig19} corresponds to the stability region of the point $O_+$, homoclinic attractors containing the saddle-focus fixed point $O_+$ of type (1,2) appear in the bottom-center region, colored in black in the panel (b).
-As it is clearly seen in the Lyapunov diagram from the panel (a), it can be either hyperchaotic or not.
+Figure~\ref{ris:Fig20} shows two diagrams for map \eqref{eq:Henon3DMap} with $B=0.5$ on the ($A,C$)-parameter plane.
+Panel (a) is the enlarged fragment of the right-bottom part of the Lyapunov diagram presented in Fig.~\ref{ris:Fig10}c, and panel (b) is the corresponding piece of a distance diagram depicting the distance between the attractor and the fixed point $O_+$.
+For the Lyapunov diagram we use the same color coding as in Sec.~\ref{sec:MiraMapBiff}.
+Black color in the distance diagram corresponds to a small distance between the attractor and $O_+$ (the minimal distance less than 0.001 after $10^6$ iterations of a point taken on the attractor), see the legend to the right of panel (b).
+The top-right corner of Figs.~\ref{ris:Fig20} corresponds to the stability region of the point $O_+$, homoclinic attractors containing the saddle-focus fixed point $O_+$ of type (1,2) appear in the bottom-center region, colored in black at panel (b).
+As one can see in the Lyapunov diagram, strange attractors here can be of three possible types: strongly dissipative (yellow color, $\Lambda_1 > 0$, $\Lambda_2 < 0$), hyperchaotic (red color, $\Lambda_1 > 0$, $\Lambda_2 > 0$), and flow-like (gray color, $\Lambda_1 > 0$, $\Lambda_2 \approx 0$).

-Let us further fix $A=1.33$ and study the onset of strange attractors along the pathway EF: $(A = 1.33, B=0.5)$.
-The results of corresponding bifurcation analysis are shown in Figure~\ref{ris:Fig20}.
-At the beginning, the stable fixed point $O_+$ is a unique attractor of the map.
-Then, at the curve $NS$, this point undergoes the supercritical Neimark-Sacker bifurcation after which $O_+$ becomes saddle-focus of type (1,2) and the stable invariant curve $L$ appears in its neighborhood, see Fig.~\ref{ris:Fig20}a.
-Then, this curve undergoes two period-doubling bifurcations.
+Let us further fix $A=1.33$ and study the scenario of strange attractors appearance along the pathway IJ: $(A = 1.33, B=0.5)$.
+Results of the corresponding bifurcation analysis are shown in Figure~\ref{ris:Fig21}.
+At the beginning, the stable fixed point $O_+$ is the only attractor of the map.
+Then, on the curve NS, this point undergoes the supercritical Neimark-Sacker bifurcation after which $O_+$ becomes saddle-focus of type (1,2) and the stable invariant curve $L$ appears in its neighborhood, see Fig.~\ref{ris:Fig21}a.
+Then, this curve undergoes two period-doubling (length-doubling) bifurcations.
 After the first period-doubling this curve becomes saddle and a stable doubled (2-round) invariant curve $L^2$ appears in its neighborhood.
-In its turn, the curve $L^2$ also undergoes a period-doubling bifurcation, it becomes saddle and a 4-round stable invariant curves appears, see Fig.~\ref{ris:Fig20}b.
-With further decrease in $C$, the 4-round invariant curve breaks down, and, as a result, a torus-chaos attractor is born, see Fig.~\ref{ris:Fig20}c.
+In its turn, curve $L^2$ also undergoes a period-doubling bifurcation, it becomes saddle and a four-round stable invariant curve appears, see Fig.~\ref{ris:Fig21}b.
+With further decrease in $C$, the four-round invariant curve breaks down, and, as a result, a torus-chaos attractor, possessing near-zero second Lyapunov exponent, is born, see Fig.~\ref{ris:Fig21}c.